thumblemonks/riot/README.markdown

 Here, you should begin to notice that tests themselves return the actual value.
 You do not write assertions into the test.
 Assertions are "aspected" onto the test.
 If the test above did not return 'foo@bar.com' for `@user.email`, the assertion would have failed.

 The `equals` modifier works with any type of value, including nil's.
-However, if you wanted to test for nil explicitly, you could simple do this:
+However, if you wanted to test for nil explicitly, you could simply do this:

     context "a new user" do
       setup { @user = User.new }